Spanish-speaking Therapists in Washington DC

 Depression

 Hi!
 I’m a Licensed Independent Clinical Social Worker (LICSW) based in Washington, DC, with over 11 years of experience.
-I earned my Master’s in Social Work from The Catholic University of America.
-I support individuals navigating life transitions, emotional challenges, and relationship issues, helping them build insight, resilience, and meaningful change to become their most authentic selves.
+I see clients in DC and FL.
+I see clients of all ages.
+I support clients navigating life transitions, emotional challenges, and relationship issues, helping them build resilience and meaningful change through coping strategies.
 I will be your collaborative clinician in the pursuit of your goals.

 Virtual